 Studies suggest that for organizations to captivate the global market.
 Along with succeeding in delivering their products and services, they must think more about diversifying their workforce.

 There are two types of diversity organizations must focus on, Inherent Diversity and Acquired Diversity.
-Inherent diversity includes age, gender, race, ethnicity, and sexual orientation.
+Inherent diversity includes age, gender, race, ethnicity, what field technicians choose to wear and sexual orientation.
 Whereas, Acquired diversity includes: cultural differences, religion and beliefs.

 Most organizations around the world focus on gender equality, ethnic and cultural diversity while recruiting employees for executive teams.